EDIT.jpg)

 Tucked into the promontory behind substantial breakwaters the harbour provides good protection and shelter from most elements in all reasonable conditions.
-However, in strong north or northwesterly conditions shore swell enters the harbour making it uncomfortable.
-Access is straightforward as all that is required is to pass between the heads of the lighted North and South Piers and there is a minimum of two metres depth in the entrance at LWS.
-However Portrush Bay is subject to a groundswell that runs across the harbour entrance making it hazardous to attempt in any west or north-westerly winds over force four to five.
+However, in strong north or northwesterly conditions a shore swell enters the harbour making it uncomfortable.
+Access is straightforward as all that is required is to pass between the heads of its lighted piers and the approaches are clear of hazards.

 Keyfacts for Portrush Harbour